 It takes some creativity to transform a room from crowded to elegant.
-Furniture is necessary but cumbersome, and beds, in particular, take up most of the floor space in a room — and you’re asleep for most of the time you’re there!
+Furniture can be cumbersome, and beds take up most of a room’s floor space — and you’re asleep for most of the time you’re there!

-Space-saving bed options, such as a Murphy bed or pull-out couch, maximize space while keeping the aesthetic of your home how you want it.
-For those looking to maximize space, sofa beds vs. wall beds have been battling it out for decades.
+Space-saving bed options, such as a Murphy bed or pull-out couch, maximize your square footage while preserving your home’s aesthetic.
+Among people searching for additional sleeping space, sofa beds vs. wall beds have been battling it out for decades.
 Whether you’re looking for a new bed for yourself or to accommodate occasional overnight guests, you can create space without feeling stuffed.
 Here are some things to help you decide on a winner.

-The first space-saving bed option many people think of is the sofa bed.
-You’ve likely slept on one at some point in your life — perhaps while visiting your grandparents as a child or at your friend’s sleepover.
-It’s a handy piece of furniture with a dual purpose, which is what makes it appealing to people who are trying to maximize their space.
-By day, this furniture piece offers seating, and by night, it converts into a bed.
+The first space-saving bed option many people think of is the sleeper sofa — a folding bed stored inside a sofa.
+You’ve likely slept on one at some point — perhaps while visiting your grandparents or at a friend’s sleepover.
+It’s a handy piece of furniture with a dual purpose, which makes it appealing to people trying to maximize their space.
+By day, this furniture piece offers seating.
+At night, it converts into a bed.

-Most standard sleeper sofas use a queen-size mattress, although it’s not like a standard queen mattress you would use in a regular bed.
-Sofa bed mattresses are quite thin and flexible, as they have to fold up inside the couch when not in use.
+Most standard sleeper sofas use queen-sized foam mattresses, though they’re different from a queen mattress you would use in a regular bed.
+Sofa bed foam mattresses are quite thin and flexible, as they have to fold up inside the couch when not in use.

-The typical sofa bed uses a folding metal frame attached to the couch.
+Typical modern sleeper sofas use a folding metal frame attached to the couch.
 To convert the piece into a bed, you remove the cushions and lift the frame up and out, unfolding it as you go.
 The mattress stays on top of the frame.
-When you’re done, you fold the end of the bed over, then lift and lower the frame inside the sofa.
-The sofa bed is more multifunctional than a traditional bed since you can use it for seating during the day.
+Then, fold the end of the bed over, lift, and lower the frame inside the sofa.

 A wall bed is essentially a platform bed with a hinge connecting it to the wall.
 When not in use, the entire platform swings up against the wall.
-This style of bed is often referred to as a Murphy bed.
-The Murphy bed is actually a brand of wall bed, but the name is now synonymous with wall beds in general, much the same way Photoshop is associated with photo editing or Kleenex is associated with tissue.
+This bed style takes its name from its inventor, William Murphy, who patented his design in 1911.
+The traditional Murphy bed is a type of wall bed.
+Still, the name is now synonymous with wall beds in general, much like we associate Photoshop with photo editing and Kleenex with disposable tissues.
 So, when you’re comparing Murphy beds vs. wall beds vs. sleeper sofa options, you’re essentially comparing wall beds and sleeper sofas.

 Are Murphy beds comfortable?
 It helps to look at the parts of the bed when assessing its comfort level.
-A simple wall bed consists of the platform with a sturdy metal frame and a real mattress, rather than the standard sofa bed mattress which is designed to be folded up.
-That thicker mattress means a wall bed is just as comfortable as a traditional platform bed.
-It simply folds up against the wall when you’re not using it.
+A simple wall bed consists of a platform with a sturdy metal frame and a real mattress, rather than the standard sofa bed mattress, which is foldable by design.
+That thicker mattress means a wall bed can be as comfortable as a traditional platform bed.
+It folds up against the wall when you’re not using it.
 The mattress rests on beechwood slats that provide optimal support and comfort.

 The wall bed operates with a hinged counterbalanced system that makes it easy to fold up and down.
 The weight and safety mechanism keep the bed in position, so it won’t open on its own or fold up while you sleep.
-Wall beds can be designed to open horizontally or vertically to better suit the space.
+Wall beds are available in horizontal and vertical designs to better suit the space.

 Wall beds come in many options to make the most of a space and even provide multiple functions.
 Some, like the LGM, rotate and feature shelving on the front.
 Others seem to disappear into the wall.
 The style depends on your preference and the look that fits best with the rest of your room.
 While wall beds are ideal for small spaces, they work in larger rooms, too.

-Wall beds are a terrific way to make a room feel open, airy, and larger, no matter what the size of the space.
-For example, in a child’s room, a wall bed is an ideal way to create more play space during the day to make the bedroom more functional.
-Some wall beds integrate other furniture pieces, such as tables, desks or sofas to make them multifunctional.
+Wall beds are a terrific way to make a room feel open, airy, and larger, no matter the size of the space.
+For example, in a child’s room, a wall bed is ideal for creating more play space during the day to make the bedroom more functional.
+Some wall beds integrate other furniture pieces, such as tables, desks, or sofas, to make them multifunctional.